 The touch pad is attached to the top cover and secured by a metal bracket.
 I’m not removing the touch pad because when you buy a new top cover it comes with the cover.

 Now you can replace the top cover assembly with a new one.

 You can find a new top cover assembly (with touch pad) using the HP spare number.
-In my notebook the part number is 441626-001.
+In my case it was 441626-001.